opensearch-project/documentation-website/_dashboards/management/data-sources.md

 ## Permissions

-In order to work with data sources in OpenSearch Dashboards the user needs to be assigned the relevant permissions.
-As data sources are cluster wide resources, these permissions are configured under **Cluster permissions**
+To work with data sources in OpenSearch Dashboards, make sure that the user has been assigned the correct cluster-level [data source permission]({{site.url}}{{site.baseurl}}/security/access-control/permissions#data-source-permissions).